Ci3l/BrainfuckToASCII/README.md

 ### Demo
 To see the project in action, you can access the Brainfuck to ASCII algorithm on the NumWorks Workshop [here](https://workshop.numworks.com/python/ciel/brainfuck2ascii).

+### Related Projects
+[TextToBrainfuckTranslator](https://github.com/Ci3l/TextToBrainfuckTranslator): A Python-based translator that converts arbitrary text input into optimized Brainfuck code.
+This project was created to validate my understanding of ASCII encoding and Brainfuck, and to refine my Python programming skills.
+The goal of this tool is to generate the most compact Brainfuck code possible for any given string.

 ### Participation
 I welcome contributions and suggestions for improving the script.
 Feel free to submit a pull request, open an issue, or send your feedback to [email](emailto:poire.erwan2005@gmail.com).